vernig/twilio-taskrouter-agent-frontend/README.md

 * This operation will:
   * Create a new task with `woker_name` attribute set to Agent2 name
   * Remove Agent1 from the conference
-* Agent2 can now click on [Accept] to create a new conference between him and the customer
+* Agent2 can now click on [Accept] tojoin the conference already established between Agent1 and the customer
-* Agent1 (that is no longer in the call) can now wrap-up and complete the task (not implemented in this proof of concept)
+* Agent1 (that is no longer in the call) can now wrap-up and complete the task

 ## Setup